What is a tax Refund?

 - Insurance policy certificates for claims relating to insurance relief

 - Mortgage certificate from a financial institution for claims relating to interest on mortgage or home ownership plan

 - Withholding tax certificates for claims relating to tax deducted at source.

 When should I apply for a tax refund?

 Immediately after filing a tax return for the respective year.

 How do I know if my refund is approved?

-Upon approval of a claim, the taxpayer automatically receives an approval order via email.
+- Upon approval of a claim, the taxpayer is automatically notified via email.

 If I apply for a refund how long will it take to receive the refund?

 Where a claim is fully supported in all aspects, it is processed within 90 days from the time of lodgment.